wp-plugins/opentickets-community-edition/readme.txt

 OT-CE is licensed under GPLv3.

+= Your first Event =

+Need help setting up your first event?
+Visit the [OpenTickets Community Edition Basic Help](http://opentickets.com/community-edition/#your-first-event) and follow the steps under _Creating your first Event, Start to Finish_.

 = Get Involved =

 Are you developer?
 Want to contribute to the source code?
 Check us out on the [OpenTickets Community Edition GitHub Repository](https://github.com/quadshot/opentickets-community).